bitnami/charts/bitnami/influxdb/README.md

 The data is persisted by default using PVC(s).
 You can disable the persistence setting the `persistence.enabled` parameter to `false`.
 A default `StorageClass` is needed in the Kubernetes cluster to dynamically provision the volumes.
 Specify another StorageClass in the `persistence.storageClass` or set `persistence.existingClaim` if you have already existing persistent volumes to use.

-If you would like to define persistence settings for a backup volume that differ from the persistence settings for the database volume, you may do so under the `backup.persistence` section of the configuration.
-If this section is undefined, but `backup.enabled` is set to true, the backup volume will be defined using the `persistence` parameter section.
+If you would like to define persistence settings for a backup volume that differ from the persistence settings for the database volume, you may do so under the `backup.persistence` section of the configuration by setting `backup.persistence.ownConfig` to `true`.
+The backup volume will otherwise be defined using the `persistence` parameter section.

 ### Adjust permissions of persistent volume mountpoint